uga-rosa/utf8.nvim/README.md

 # utf8.nvim

-The missing utf8 module for neovim Lua.
+The missing utf8 module for Neovim Lua.

 The license for this library is CC0.
 Feel free to embed and use it.

+It does not depend on Neovim, so it will work in environments where Luajit bit library are available.

 # Why?

-Neovim Lua runtime is luajit (equivalent to Lua 5.1), so it does not have some of the libraries that recent Lua has.
+Neovim Lua runtime is Luajit (equivalent to Lua 5.1), so it does not have some of the libraries that recent Lua has.

 # What is this?